apache/cordova-docs/www/docs/en/3.0.0/guide/platforms/wp8/tools.md

 ### Run the batch file to create and install the templates.

 - The root of the repo contains a file createTemplates.bat.
 Double clicking this file will generate 2 .zip files.
 (CordovaWP7_x_x_x.zip + CordovaWP8_x_x_x.zip where 3.0.0 is the current version number)  To easily use these files in Visual Studio, copy them to
-"My Documents\Visual Studio 2012\Templates\ProjectTemplates\" You will then be able to create new Apache Cordova Windows Phone apps from the Visual Studio <a href="../../../cordova/file/fileobj/fileobj.html">File</a>->New Project menu.
+"My Documents\Visual Studio 2012\Templates\ProjectTemplates\" You will then be able to create new Apache Cordova Windows Phone apps from the Visual Studio File->New Project menu.

 - If you run the batch file from the command line, you can also call with a parameter to install automatically